Strippit FC1000/3 Machine

 For Hi-Tonnage Punching, there is a Much Better way to Mount the Machine using "Jake Bolts"

-and Epoxie Machine Grout, which is how Strippit Mounts Machines now to Reduce Shock & Vibration, and Improve Machine Reliability.
-We can provide details if needed.
+and Epoxie Machine Grout, which is how Strippit Mounts Machines now to Reduce

 Note, There is More Information on Proper Machine Installation

-on the "Bubble Memory Problems" Web-Page.
+on Our "Bubble Memory Problems" Web-Page.

 13 --- Test that the X & Y Slow-Down and Limit Switches are Working Properly.

 14 --- Tune the Servo Drives a Little "Softer" with a Little Less Gain.
-This causes the Servo-Drives and Servo-Motors to Require Less Current, with the Result that they Fail Less and Last Longer.
+This causes Servo-Drives

 as you have to Turn Pot Clockwise to Reduce the Gain!

-15 --- Make sure Fan at Bottom of the Servo Drive Units is Running, and is Blowing Air Up through the Aluminum Heat Sinks!
-These Fan Motors Seize-Up in old age.
-We Stock Replacements!
+15 --- Make sure Fan at Bottom of the Servo Drive Units is Running, and is Blowing Air Up through

 16 --- Tooling is Critical!
+Dull Punches & Dies, Wrong Die Clearances, Miss-Adjusted Holders,

-Dull Punches & Dies, Wrong Die Clearances, Miss-Adjusted Holders, and Just Plain Worn-Out Tooling will Cause Stuck-Punches, Failure to Strip, and Slug Pop-Ups that will Not Only Ruin your
+and Just Plain Worn-Out Tooling will Cause Stuck-Punches, Failure to Strip, and Slug Pop-Ups

 Caution!
 Caution!
 Caution!

-Do Not Ever Reach-In, Get On-Machine To Lube,
+Do NOT Ever Reach-In, Get On-Machine To Lube,

-Move Workclamps, Or Work On the Machine For Any Reason,
+Move Workclamps, Or Work On The Machine For Any Reason,

-With The Power On!!!
+With The Machine On!!!

-Always Turn The Control Off!!!
+Always Turn The-Control Off!!!

 If a Control or Machine Failure Should Occur,